rubymonolith/website/app/content/pages/index.html.md

 [Learn more about Superform](/projects/superform)

-## Built-in content management with the power of Jeckyll
+## Built-in content management with the power of Jekyll

 Remember the good 'ol days when building a website was as simple as editing a few HTML pages?
 Monolith brings that simplicity back by bundling Sitepress, a powerful file-backed content management system, in Rails.